UnorthodoxThing/frontend-cool-features/loaders/loaders-02/README.md

 The text "Loading...", where the elipses (...) build up, disappear one by one and resets again.

+NB: As it takes time to load, if the text is imported or linked to the internet THAT will need to be loaded too to use it. i.e. you won't see the font-styled text until a bit later.

 ## Keynotes

 + Brought "..." (symbol) by _CSS (ISO)_.
 Use `\2026`.